Chile-Lime Bass with Spicy Corn Saute

 3. In the same skillet, add corn (shaved off the cob), onion, jalapeno and garlic.
 Cook about 4 minutes or until vegetables begin to soften.
 Remove from heat and add cilantro.
 Divide corn mixture among plates and top with fish.

 Tip: When juicing a lime, roll it along the counter before squeezing and you’ll get a lot more juice out of it.
-I learned this from my chef friend this summer at Shane Diet and Fitness Resort.
+I learned this from my chef friend this summer at Shane Diet and Fitness Resort (where I worked as a registered dietitian teaching food and fitness classes).
 I also learned the proper way to cut an onion (so much easier, not to mention less tears!).

 Recipe by Megan Ware, RDN, LD, Registered Dietitian Nutritionist in The Woodlands, TX.